Employee Engagement Survey: A Catalyst for Cultural Transformation

 Our Survey Dashboard gives a quick snapshot of actionable insights and becomes the foundation of the Cultural Roadmap.

-“Simply from the act of asking the survey questions and allowing the opportunity for feedback brings ownership of control for outcomes to a team and we got that and so much more.
-From the feedback we were able to implement many of the suggested initiatives.
-By the team understanding that we were prepared to ask and then action, our group morale was lifted and we continue to benefit from these initiatives today.
-We understand that the team and the individuals matter all the way from the original AHT staff through to the newest employees.
 Our staff know that their opinions and initiatives are listened to regardless of whether it is through a formal survey or a simple corridor conversation and that was all started by the one simple survey run by Woohoo.
 So I thank you the Woohoo team for putting us on this road to continuous cultural and brand improvement, we have become a culture that is known through the electrical contracting industry as a destination company and a great place to work.”

 Highly engaged employees in an organisation lead to a 23% increase in profitability, an 84% reduction in absenteeism, and a 14% rise in productivity

-Employee surveys are not just about numbers—they’re about understanding your people.
+Employee surveys are not just about numbers, they’re about understanding your people.
 If employees feel unheard, demotivated and trust you less, it can cause more harm to your people and culture through increased turnover, less productivity which all impact your profits.

 With the right approach, they can be a powerful tool for cultural transformation, driving real change from the inside out.
 At The Woohoo Company, we are proud to support our clients to build cultures where employees feel valued, engaged, and motivated to contribute their best work – where an employee survey helped create the springboard for their success.